Updated: Feb 8

 The original members of the board were:

-To celebrate we held an 50th Anniversary Event at museum on Monday, April 10th.
+To celebrate we held a 50th Anniversary Event at the museum on Monday, April 10th.
 That night we unveiled our new exhibitions for 2017-2018, celebrated our founding and unveiled our new logo.
-That night we were honoured to have the sons of last remaining original board member attend the event in honour of their mother, Edna Perry.
-Our Masters of Ceremonies was Peter Martin our current President of the Board of son to our founder, Paul Martin.
+That night we were honoured to have the sons of the last remaining original board member attend the event in honour of their mother, Edna Perry.
+Our Masters of Ceremonies was Peter Martin our current President of the Board and the son of our founder, Paul Martin.

 Our brand new logo!

 We have a busy, exciting year planned for 2017.
 Not only do we celebrate Canada 150 but our own 50th.
 We are planning the Transcona Short Film Festival as our Canada 150 project (more to come on that soon), the Transcona Amazing Race for Canada Day and so much more.
 It's going to be a great year!